 Best Thing To Do For Good Vibes Only

-One of the best things to do in Malta is to attend festivals.
-Many music festivals are held on the Maltese islands.
-Festivals such as Annie Mac’s Lost & Found.
-And also Isle of MTV and Tomorrowland.
+One of the best things to do in Malta is attend festivals.
+Many are held on the Maltese islands.
+Such as Annie Mac’s Lost & Found, Isle of MTV and Tomorrowland.

 However… If you want to immerse yourself in Maltas’ local culture, attend local village festas.

-You will need to check dates; but for example, you can try visiting Malta when it is the time of L-Imnarja Summer Folk Festival, Feast of St Paul’s Shipwreck, Birgu Light Festival and Delicata Wine Festival.
+Popular local festivals include the L-Imnarja Summer Folk Festival, Feast of St Paul’s Shipwreck, Birgu Light Festival and Delicata Wine Festival.

 - Valletta Baroque Festival

-- Teaming classical music with notes of Vallettas’ historic baroque venues.
+- Teaming classical music with Vallettas’ historical baroque venues.
 Festival-goers are treated to magnificent musical performances.
-Listen to the sounds of Bach from the delights of St John’s Cathedral, the archaeological museum to the oldest working theatre in the world -Teatru Manoel
+Listen to the sounds of Bach from the St John’s Cathedral, the archaeological museum, to Europe’s oldest working theatre – Teatru Manoel.

 - Earth Garden

 - Annual local music festival with plenty of good vibes!
 Head to Ta Qali for a weekend of non-mainstream musical fun.
-Spread over five stages catering to different musical tastes from techno to reggae, this promises so much from (and lots of dancing)
+Spread over five stages catering to different musical tastes from techno to reggae.
+Expect plenty of fun and lots of dancing.

 - Malta Arts Festival

-- Another best thing to do in Malta (especially for art lovers) is to appreciate art, music, opera etc. At the Malta Arts Festival, which takes place annually in June/July.
+- One for the art-lovers is the Malta Arts Festival, which occurs annually in June/July.
 Hundreds of local and international performers gather together to display their artistic skills.